janattig/Trouble-In-MC-Town/README.md

 ![](images/traitor_loot.png)

-All items which are considered special Traitor loot have the `(designed for a Traitor)` tag written in their description.
+All items which are considered special Traitor loot have the `(designed for a traitor)` tag written in their description and come from the loot table `trouble_in_mc_town:traitor_loot`.

 ### Debug mode